Skip to main content

 Keep the young person at the centre of all conversations and decisions about additional support.
 Be positive but realistic, and set clear expectations by helping parents and carers understand how Scouts supports and includes people with additional needs.

 Introduce the parent or carer to the programme and let them know what a typical section meeting looks like.
-This can help them think about parts of Scouts their child may particularly enjoy or find beneficial, and parts where additional support may be needed.
-Parents and carers may also want to consider the more adventurous activities their child may have the opportunity to do, as well as Nights Away – you may need to plan further ad hoc meetings to discuss these.
+This can help them think about parts of Scouts that their young person may particularly enjoy or find beneficial, and parts where additional support may be needed.
+Parents and carers may also want to consider the more adventurous activities their young person may have the opportunity to do, as well as Nights Away – you may need to plan additional meetings to discuss these.

 If there's been an incident involving the young person, be prepared to give full details of what happened and work with the parents or carers to identify what may have triggered it.